buzzfrog/SensorTag-Azure/README.md

 ![New Event Hub Ready](https://github.com/buzzfrog/SensorTag-Azure/blob/master/images/event-hub-created.png)

 8\.
 Click on the tab *CONFIGURE* and enter the information shown in the screen below in the section *shared access policy*.
-Remember to also save it by clicking SAVE in teh bottom of the screen.
+Remember to also save it by clicking SAVE in the bottom of the screen.

 ![New Shared Access Policy](https://github.com/buzzfrog/SensorTag-Azure/blob/master/images/event-hub-shared-access-policy.png)

 When it is saved a new section will appear, *shared access key generator*.
-The *Policy Name* and the *Primary Key* will we use later in the application that sends the information to Azure.
-(This is the credentials to be able to send to this event hub.)
+The *Policy Name* and the *Primary Key* will we use later in the application that sends the information to the EventHub.

 ![Shared Access Key Generator](https://github.com/buzzfrog/SensorTag-Azure/blob/master/images/event-hub-shared-access-key-generator.png)